top of page

 It is often used to describe behavior or actions that are considered morally or socially unacceptable.
 The term can also be used to describe something that is shocking, bizarre, or ridiculous.
 It can also be used to describe something that is exceptionally good or impressive.
 In a positive context, it can be used to describe something that is bold or daring.
 In a negative context, it can be used to describe something that is offensive, inappropriate or even illegal.
 The term is often associated with strong emotions such as anger, disgust, or disbelief.
 It is important to note that the term "outrageous" is often used in a subjective way, and what one person might find outrageous, another might find acceptable.

-Example sentences of outrageous
+Example sentences containing outrageous

 1. His outrageous behavior at the party shocked everyone in attendance.